fhonsiah/alx-system_engineering-devops/0x00-shell_basics/README.md

     use  the command # mkdir welcome/to/school
 18. A script that lists all the files in the current directory separated by commas (,) use the command # ls -map
+19. Create a magic file school.mgc that can be used with the command file to detect Schollol data files use the command # 0 string SCHOOL School data !:mime School